If you're looking for lawyers who are unstuffy, enthusiastic, seriously good at what they do without being solemn about it, we're your firm.

 Technology & Data

 the Technology & Data team

-Advertising & Marketing Newsnotes - Issue 55 - November 2013By Chris Rycroft, Ned Lewis, Rebecca Craker, Joanna Martin, Daniel Bugler, Bryony Compson
+Advertising & Marketing Newsnotes - Issue 55 - November 2013By Chris Rycroft, Ned Lewis, Rebecca Craker, Joanna McCulloch, Daniel Bugler, Bryony Compson

 The Advertising & Marketing Newsnotes cover recent developments in marketing law.
 Issue 55 covers Implied health claims for food subject to ASA scrutiny; Facebook relaxes its rules on running promotions; ASA revises its approach to Twitter disclosures; Trading Standards replace OFT as ASA backstop regulator; OFT proposes new Principles for in-app payments; Two ASA adjudications on claims to worldwide superiority; Proposed exceptions to copyright for parody and quotations; and the Government proposals for major consumer law reforms.

 Deciding to outsource – effectively managing people, data & technology

 Area of law: Technology & Data15 Oct 2015, 8:15am - 11:00am, 5 Chancery Lane, Clifford's Inn Passage, EC4A 1BL, EC4A 1BL

 Article by Ian Jeffery features in Managing PartnerBy Ian Jeffery